llvm/Polygeist/content/_index.md

 Polygeist is composed of three pieces:

-*   A C and C++ frontend enables entering the MLIR compilation pipeline from a broad range of existing code.
+*   A frontend to emit MLIR SCF from a broad range of exisiting C or C++ code.
-*   A set of compilation passes to raise low-level C or C++ code to the Affine dialect in MLIR.
+*   A set of compilation passes to raise SCF constructs to the Affine dialect.
 *   A set of compilation passes to have a bi-directional conversion between MLIR and OpenScop exchange format.

 ## More resources